fabric-testbed/jupyter-examples/CONTRIBUTING.md

 # Contributing to Jupyter Examples

-Thank you for considering to help FABRIC Jupyter Examples!
-We welcome contributions in the form of bug reports, feature requests, code patches, documentation updates, and anything else that may be helpful.
-Please review these guidelines first.

-Jupyter Examples are developed on its GitHub [repository], and uses GitHub issues and pull requests.
+We invite contributions from the community to enrich and broaden the collection of Jupyter Notebook examples.
+If you have an example or tutorial you'd like to contribute, kindly follow these steps:

+- Fork the repository.
+- Create a new branch dedicated to your feature or fix.
+- Develop and thoroughly test your changes locally.
+- Commit your changes with clear and descriptive commit messages.
+Please ensure to use signed commits.
+- Push your changes to your fork.
+- Open a pull request against the main branch of the [repository].

+- Please make sure that your contributions align with the overarching goals and guidelines of the Fabric Testbed project.

 ## Submitting Issues

-If you want to add a new examples or report that something is broken, please submit an issue via GitHub.
-If you find a bug, please describe it in enough detail so that we can quickly reproduce them.
+If you wish to propose new examples or report any issues, please submit an issue via GitHub.
+If you encounter a bug, kindly describe it in sufficient detail for us to swiftly reproduce the issue.

 ## Submitting Pull Requests

-Contributions to Jupyter Examples are made with GitHub Pull Requests.
-FABRIC project has a policy of requiring GPG signed commits.
-Commits on the PR branch will be checked to ensure that they are signed.
-Signed commits are mandatory for a PR to be approved and merged.
+Contributions to Jupyter Examples are facilitated through GitHub Pull Requests.
+The FABRIC project adheres to a policy of requiring GPG-signed commits.
+Commits on the PR branch will be scrutinized to ensure they are signed.
+Signed commits are compulsory for a PR to be reviewed, approved, and merged.